shaggyishere/personal_scripts/test_deployed_APIs/README.md

 ---

 ## 🌍 Setting Up Environment Variables
 This script requires a `.env.<microservice>.<environment>` file containing necessary configurations.
 The correct `.env` file is loaded dynamically based on the environment specified when running the script.
+The `.env` files should be put in a directory called `api_configs/`.

 ### **📌 Environment Configuration**
 Create environment-specific `.env` files in the project root with the following naming convention: